-- acquaint with the evolution of Science as a discipline - inquire into the contribution of eminent Scientists - appreciate the conception and significance of Science as a Discipline. - get a perspective on scope of Science - make sense of the, aims, objectives and skills of teaching Physical Science in order to adopt a holistic Approach at Primary, Secondary and Higher Secondary levels. - internalize the values of teaching Physical Science - gain an insight of the Interdisciplinary Nature of Physical Science and Correlate it with other subjects for effective classroom teaching.
+- acquaint with the history of Science as a discipline - inquire into the contribution of eminent Scientists - appreciate the conception and significance of Science as a Discipline. - get a perspective on scope of Science - make sense of the, aims, objectives and skills of teaching Physical Science in order to adopt a holistic Approach at Primary, Secondary and Higher Secondary levels. - internalize the values of teaching Physical Science - gain an insight of the Interdisciplinary Nature of Physical Science and Correlate it with other subjects for effective classroom teaching. - endow the significance of taxonomy of instructional objectives of teaching physical science.